mehtaAnsh/BlockChainVoting/README.md

 # BlockChainVoting

 A blockchain-based E-voting system, created as the final year project of Shri Bhagubhai Mafatlal Polytechnic.
 Teammates include me, Sayyam Gada and Charmee Mehta.
-> The application is registered under MIT License.
+> The application is registered under GNU GPL License v3.

 ## Build Setup